Anthropology Magazine

 Franz Boas

-1. (1858–1942) A late 19th- and early 20th-century German-born American anthropologist.
-Boas founded the relativistic, culture-centric American anthropological school of thought that developed as a dominant 20th-century paradigm.
+1. (1858–1942) A German-born American anthropologist who founded the relativistic, culture-centric American anthropological school of thought that developed as a dominant 20th-century paradigm.

 Margaret Mead

-1. (1901–1978) The renowned American cultural anthropologist who studied under Franz Boas.
-Mead wrote several noteworthy works, starting with Coming of Age in Samoa, with expertise on gender, sexuality, and motherhood.
-She became a famous public figure through her popular writing and radio and TV appearances.
-Mead was known for her commentaries on race relations, environmental protection, and nuclear nonproliferation.
+1. (1901–1978) A renowned American cultural anthropologist who studied under Franz Boas and who wrote several noteworthy works, beginning with Coming of Age in Samoa, about gender, sexuality, and motherhood; Mead became a famous public figure through her writing and radio and TV appearances and was also known for her commentaries on race relations, environmental protection, and nuclear nonproliferation.

 Participant Observation

-1. A research methodology wherein the researcher is immersed in cultural activities as equally a participant and an observer.
+1. A research methodology in which the researcher is immersed in cultural activities as both a participant and an observer.

 Samoa

-1. Officially known as the Independent State of Samoa.
-It is a Polynesian island country consisting of two main islands and several smaller islands.
-“Samoa” can also broadly be used to describe both the Independent State of Samoa and American Samoa, and its culture and people.
+1. A Polynesian island country consisting of two main islands and several smaller islands and officially known as the Independent State of Samoa; “Samoa” can also be used to describe both the Independent State of Samoa and American Samoa, including its culture and people.

 Sociocultural Anthropology